exercism/go/concepts/range-iteration/about.md

 ## Omitting Index or Value

 Go will not compile if a variable is declared but never used.
-If only the value is needed, assign the index or key to `_` to ignore it.

 ```go
 vals := []int{10, 20, 30}